pgxn/pgxnclient/docs/install.rst

 Prerequisites
 -------------

 The program is implemented in Python.
-Versions from Python 2.5 onwards are supported, including Python 3.0 and successive.
+The current version can run using Python 2.7 and 3.4 onwards.

 PostgreSQL client-side development tools are required to build and install extensions.